U.S. wants "flesh on the bone" from Europe on crisis

 Brainard said the United States supported an ambitious plan by Spain to recapitalize its struggling banks with the help of a 100-billion-euro EU loan.
 Such steps showed that the Spanish authorities were trying to “get out ahead of market expectations,” she added.

-But Brainard said it was important that Spain release details on the mechanism by which its European partners planned to inject capital into the banks.
+But Brainard said it was important that Spain release details on the mechanism its European partners would use to inject capital into the banks.

 “We would like to see the euro area coming together around a plan as to how they will finance that in a way that really boosts confidence,” she added.

-Brainard, who earlier on Monday said Greece’s economic challenges were manageable if they moved swiftly to tackle their problems, said it was in Athens’ own interest to complete tough economic reforms under an international bailout.
+Brainard, who earlier on Monday said Greece’s economic challenges were manageable if it moved swiftly to address its problems, said it was in Athens’ own interest to complete tough economic reforms under an international bailout.

-The United States, which is the largest IMF member country, has signaled it will support a review of the timelines of the bailout but not the terms of the rescue program, which includes tough fiscal and structural measures.
+The United States, the largest economy in the IMF, has signaled it will support a review of the timelines of the 130-billion euro IMF-EU bailout for Greece, but not the terms of the rescue package, which includes tough fiscal and structural measures.

 “In order to move forward under any circumstance, Greece is really going to have to take those tough structural reforms,” Brainard added.

-Talks scheduled for Monday between the new Greek government and “troika” of international lenders, including the IMF, EU and European Central Bank, were postponed at the weekend after Prime Minister Antonis Samaras underwent eye surgery on Saturday and his Finance Minister Vassilis Rapanos resigned.
+Talks scheduled for Monday between the new Greek government and a “troika” of international lenders, including the IMF, EU and the European Central Bank, were postponed at the weekend after new Greek Prime Minister Antonis Samaras underwent eye surgery on Saturday and his Finance Minister Vassilis Rapanos resigned.

 Samaras’s coalition government, sworn in last week, has called for the renegotiation of the austerity measures of the financial bailout, which is keeping Greece from bankruptcy.